subhra1234/Reylib-Projects/README.md

 ## Windows
 In vs-code press f5 to build the project.
 ## Linux
-Run the build.bash file in the terminal
+replace the line cd ~Documents.... in the build.bash with the directory of your downloaded copy, and run the build.bash file in the terminal